My thinking process

 It seems to me that I think in instinct and I’d describe instinct as primitive form of emotions; I don’t use them to bond with people but rather to avoid certain experiences while being drawn to others.

 Right now it seems to me like I am scared.
 I made contact with NICE (National Institute for Health and Care Excellence) public involvement team yesterday.
-At first that lifted my mood almost immediately, but now I think, what am I putting myself in?
+At first that lifted my mood almost immediately, but now I think, what am I putting myself into?

 I don’t quite know why I react this way, instead of seeing it as an opportunity?
 Possibly just because it’s new and I don’t know anything about it?
 But that’s how I often see my instinct: as preventing me from taking up new challenges.
 It makes more sense to me to stay where I am even if I’m dissatisfied.